mpvnet-player/mpv.net/README.md

 🎞 mpv.net
 ==========

-mpv.net is a modern desktop media player for Windows based on the popular [mpv](https://mpv.io) player.
+mpv.net is a media player for Windows based on the [mpv](https://mpv.io) player.

 mpv.net is designed to be mpv compatible, almost all mpv features are available, this means the official [mpv manual](https://mpv.io/manual/master/) applies to mpv.net.